ISISComputingGroup/ibex_developers_manual/project_overview/Demo-notes.md

 Blocks & groups in the new GUI work in the same way as they do in SECI.

 * Blocks and groups are displayed at the top (and centre-right) of the GUI window.
-* The menu ribbon at the top of the Blocks & Groups area lets you define and configure your blocks and groups
+* Blocks & groups are part of your configuration.
+You define blocks & groups by creating and editing configurations.
 * In EPICS, an IOC makes information about the status of a device available by publishing *process variables*.
 In general, an IOC will use many process variables to fully describe the state of a device.
 Typically, you won't be interested in all of these - just a sub-set.
 Show how the GUI allows you to select which process variables that are of interest and to define these as *blocks*.
 * Once a PV has been defined as a block, show how it can be assigned to a group.
 * Make it clear that blocks are automatically logged (just as they are in SECI).
 Note also that the logging of blocks is independent of the message log.
-* Show how blocks can be viewed in a StripChart - so the user can always view the history of a block.
+* Show how blocks can be viewed in the LogPlotter - so the user can always view the history of a block.
 * Show how a set of defined blocks & groups can be saved as a configuration.
 * Show how a previously saved configuration can be re-loaded.
 * Explain what is saved in a configuration: